 Sleep is a primary requirement for almost all living organisms.
 But when it comes to colleges, sleep deprivation goes hand in hand with the student schedule.
-Between the classes, extracurricular, exams and actually having some fun in college, it would be a surprise if students can sneak some time for sleep.
+Between the classes, extracurricular, exams and actually having some fun in college, it would be a surprise if students can sneak some time for sleep, but they can turn to professional writing services to lighten their load.

 Studies conducted by PSQI reports that up to 60% of college students have lousy sleep quality, 25.9 % report frequently waking up at night; and 14.9 % have difficulties falling asleep.
 Above all 7.7% in general pass through the criteria for insomnia.